-One of the biggest care requirements for a Fiddle Leaf Fig is having adequate light.
-This finicky plants need at least 6 hours of bright, filtered light.
+One of the key care requirements for a fiddle leaf fig is having adequate light.
+These finicky plants need at least 6 hours of bright, filtered light each day.
 The best place for them is directly in front of a south or west facing window, with a sheer curtain to help avoid burning the leaves.
-This is the safest place for a Fiddle, since low light conditions will cause the plant to stop growing or drop leaves.
+This is the safest place for a fiddle, since low light conditions will cause the plant to stop growing or drop leaves.

 A well-draining potting mix is the best option for potting your fiddle leaf fig. They don’t need anything too special, but we recommend our Tropical Potting Mix for the best drainage and nutrients!
 It’s always a good idea to repot plants into a nursery pot with drainage holes, but if you are planting directly into a decorative pot, make sure to add some drainage stones into the bottom!

 Dark brown spots or browning edges can often be a result of root rot.
 Check to see if the plant is sitting in too much water, or if the roots are mushy.
 Trim away any rotten roots to avoid further damage!
-Brown spots can also indicate that the plant is receiving uneven temperatures.
-Try to keep your Fiddle Leaf away from drafty windows, air conditioners or vents.
+Brown spots can also indicate that the plant is experiencing uneven temperatures.
+Try to keep your fiddle leaf away from drafty windows, air conditioners, or vents.

-Dropping leaves can be a sign of either too much, or too little water.
-Fiddle Leaf Fig Trees do need consistently moist soil, but make sure it isn’t soggy or too dry.
+Dropping and browning leaves can be a sign of either too much, too little, or inconsistent watering.
+Fiddle leaf fig trees do need consistently moist soil, but make sure it isn’t soggy or too dry.